-As infrastructure as code (IaC) adoption rises and more companies come out of the woodwork to address IaC security, we often find ourselves discussing the challenges that come along with IaC.
+As infrastructure as code (IaC) adoption rises and more companies come out of the woodwork to address IaC security, we often find ourselves discussing the challenges and advantages that come along with IaC.

 IaC, similar to any other emerging technology, can introduce new ambiguities about where infrastructure is being provisioned, who owns it, and how it’s being governed.
 As we’ve learned, those complexities can result in security errors and misconfigurations that can eventually lead to real-world risk.
 Our goal as a security industry is to help teams mitigate those risks.
 But we also want to show teams that IaC isn’t just a source of risk, but also a huge opportunity to transform the way teams keep their infrastructure secure.

 By transforming manual infrastructure configurations into machine-readable templates, IaC makes it so that all compute, storage, and networking services can be deployed the same exact way every time.
-That level of consistency across resources and environments enables you to provision resources faster and with fewer resources.
+The advantage of this level of consistency across resources and environments is that it enables you to provision resources faster and with fewer resources.
 It also aids in maintaining high-quality standards, security best practices, and compliance with industry benchmarks.

 Implementing policy enforcement through programmatic IaC scanning paves the way for unprecedented depth in security coverage and minimizes the risk of human error.
-Introducing that scanning into automated testing processes and building pipelines is also a benefit of IaC.
+Introducing that scanning into automated testing processes and building pipelines is another benefit of infrastructure as code.
 By enabling continuous feedback earlier in the development lifecycle, IaC has the ability to turn previously reactive cloud security efforts into proactive IaC security processes.

 Cost and time savings